IkramBlsl/Projet_SMA/README.md

 ## Documentation
 - The source code is commented and the Javadoc is generated.
-If you have to generate it again, you can type `javadoc -d ./doc src/*` given that every source file is in the src directory.
+If you have to generate it again, you can type `javadoc -cp [path to jade] -d ./doc src/*` given that every source file is in the src directory.

-## Execusion
+## Execution
 - You can compile the program using this command:
 - You can launch the execution using this command: java jade.Boot -gui -agents